MrValentine7777/MonoGameCommunityWiki/docs/Archive/tutorials/garank.md

 }
 ```

-For the //refraction//, we adjust the texture coordinates based on the distance from the camera to enhance the refraction effect.
+For the *refraction*, we adjust the texture coordinates based on the distance from the camera to enhance the refraction effect.
 This adjustment ensures that objects farther from the camera refract more, contributing to a more realistic rendering of underwater scenes.

-Similarly, for the //reflection//, we transform the reflection texture coordinates to NDC space and adjust them based on the distance from the camera.
+Similarly, for the *reflection*, we transform the reflection texture coordinates to NDC space and adjust them based on the distance from the camera.
 This helps to create a convincing reflection effect, with objects farther from the camera reflecting more prominently.

-==== Distortion Map / DuDv Map ====
+### Distortion Map / DuDv Map

 Now, we are going to sample both the reflection and refraction textures using the Distortion Map shown above.

-This map are conformed by //red and green// colors, basically a float2.
+This map are conformed by *red and green* colors, basically a float2.

-However, this values are always going to be positive in this Distortion Map, so our distortions //would always be positive//, the values are between (0.0,0.0) and (1.0,1.0).
-We want to be able to have //both positive and negative// distortions for this to look realistic.
+However, this values are always going to be positive in this Distortion Map, so our distortions *would always be positive*, the values are between (0.0,0.0) and (1.0,1.0).
+We want to be able to have *both positive and negative* distortions for this to look realistic.

 In order to convert these values to be between (-1.0,-1.0) and (1.0,1.0) we simply multiply by 2 and subtract 1.
-With that, we use that to distort the //Reflection and Refraction texture coordinates// by simply adding the distortion onto those texture coordinates.
+With that, we use that to distort the *Reflection and Refraction texture coordinates* by simply adding the distortion onto those texture coordinates.

 ```csharp
 float2 distortion = (tex2D(distortionSampler, Input.TextureCoordinates)).rg